Description

 Corrosion Coupons Retrieval for Analysis

-Corrosion Coupons on Pipeline are normally retrieved for analysis after a predefined exposure period, which can range from a few weeks to a year, depending on the projected corrosion rate and industry norms.
-The coupon must be carefully removed from the holder and cleaned to remove any corrosion products.
-After that, the coupon is weighed to ascertain the weight loss, which is used to compute the corrosion rate.
-Furthermore, the coupon may be inspected for evidence of localized corrosion, such as pitting, which can provide additional information about the corrosive activity in the pipeline.
+Corrosion Coupons on Pipeline are typically retrieved for analysis after a predefined exposure period, which can range from a few weeks to a year, depending on the projected corrosion rate and industry norms.
+Operators carefully remove the coupon from the holder and clean it to remove any corrosion products.
+Then, they weigh the coupon to ascertain the weight loss, which they use to compute the corrosion rate.
+Furthermore, operators may inspect the coupon for evidence of localized corrosion, such as pitting, which can provide additional information about the corrosive activity in the pipeline.

 Reviews